szczyglis-dev/py-gpt/README.md

 ### Agent Workflows

-Open `Config -> Agent Workflows...` or use the settings icon in the Chat with Agents toolbox.
+Open `Config -> Agent Workflows...` or use the settings icon in the Agents toolbox.
 The built-in **Chat**, **Orchestrator**, and **Swarm** profiles cannot be deleted; their prompts can be customized while their runtime type remains fixed.

 Use **New** to create a custom profile and choose **Primary agent**, **Orchestrator**, or **Swarm** as its runtime.
 Custom profiles use only the prompt you provide. **From defaults** loads the built-in prompt for the selected runtime as a starting point.
 Older custom profiles without a runtime setting continue to use **Orchestrator**.

 ### Agent Workflow monitor

-The built-in **Agent Workflow** tool shows the active Chat with Agents run as a tree/timeline with agents, status changes and tool calls.
+The built-in **Agent Workflow** tool shows the active Agents run as a tree/timeline with agents, status changes and tool calls.
 Open it from `Tools -> Agent Workflow` or pin it in an output tab.
 A new top-level run clears the previous view automatically.

 ### Project rules with AGENTS.md

-Before processing the user input, the top-level Chat with Agents main agent checks for `%workdir%/AGENTS.md` in the active conversation's data workdir.
+Before processing the user input, the top-level Agents main agent checks for `%workdir%/AGENTS.md` in the active conversation's data workdir.
 If the file exists and is not empty, its UTF-8 content is appended to the main system prompt as additional project rules.
 The path follows the conversation/project that started the run, including a custom project data workdir.

 `AGENTS.md` is read once per run and is not persisted to conversation history.
 A symlink that resolves outside the active workdir is ignored.
-The rules apply only to the top-level **Chat with Agents** main agent; they are not automatically injected into workers or Experts.
+The rules apply only to the top-level **Agents** main agent; they are not automatically injected into workers or Experts.

 ### Tools and provider capabilities

-Chat with Agents can use both local and provider-side capabilities:
+Agents can use both local and provider-side capabilities:

 - **Local tools** from enabled PyGPT plugins can be made available to the primary agent/orchestrator and workers.
 - **Remote tools** exposed by the selected provider can be made available when supported by the provider/model and enabled in PyGPT.
-- Local and remote tools can be enabled or disabled independently in the Chat with Agents preset with **Allow local tools** and **Allow remote tools**.
+- Local and remote tools can be enabled or disabled independently in the Agents preset with **Allow local tools** and **Allow remote tools**.
 - Models with native function calling use it when available; the runtime can fall back to a ReAct agent for compatible models without native function calling.

 Local plugin execution is integrated with the normal PyGPT command/tool system, so enabled plugins can provide filesystem access, Python interpreter, system commands, web search, custom commands, integrations, and other capabilities according to their own configuration and security restrictions.

 ### Settings

 Agent-related application settings are organized under `Settings -> Agents and experts`.
-The **Chat with Agents** section contains settings for this workflow. **Show full tool-chain in Chat with Agents** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
+The **Agents** section contains settings for this workflow. **Show full tool-chain in Agents** is disabled by default; when enabled, the final response stores and displays the complete chain of normal tool calls executed during the workflow, with a separate expandable Request/Response pair for each call.
 Internal orchestration and worker-management calls are not included.

 **Display full agent workflow** is disabled by default.
-When enabled, completed Chat with Agents turns keep the full visible sequence of persisted agent partial responses in the chat, followed by the final response, both immediately after completion and after reloading the conversation.
+When enabled, completed Agents turns keep the full visible sequence of persisted agent partial responses in the chat, followed by the final response, both immediately after completion and after reloading the conversation.
 When disabled, completed turns are collapsed to the authoritative final response only.
 This option affects UI rendering only and does not change database storage or the separate model-facing history policy below.

-**Restore full workflow history on next request** controls what is sent back to the main agent from completed Chat with Agents turns on later requests.
+**Restore full workflow history on next request** controls what is sent back to the main agent from completed Agents turns on later requests.
 It is enabled by default for backward compatibility.
 When enabled, PyGPT restores the full persisted workflow, including intermediate main-agent output and worker results, which can improve continuity and accuracy but uses more input tokens.
 When disabled, only the final response from each completed turn is restored.
 The complete workflow remains stored in the database and available to the UI, but omitting it from model-facing history saves tokens at the cost of less detailed workflow context.
 The live history token estimate and Advanced Context Handling checkpoint sizing/snapshots use the same policy.

-The same section also exposes worker-count and iteration limits used by the Chat with Agents runtime:
+The same section also exposes worker-count and iteration limits used by the Agents runtime:

 - **Max iterations (Chat / Orchestrator)** - maximum number of main-agent iterations in Chat and Orchestrator modes.
 Default: `48`.
 - **Max workers (Chat / Orchestrator)** - maximum number of worker agents that can be created in Chat and Orchestrator workflows.
 Default: `16`; set `0` for unlimited.
 This setting does not limit Swarm size.
 - **Max iterations (Swarm)** - maximum number of main-agent/orchestrator iterations in Swarm mode.
 Default: `4096`.
-- **Worker max iterations** - maximum number of iterations for each worker agent, regardless of the selected Chat with Agents mode.
+- **Worker max iterations** - maximum number of iterations for each worker agent, regardless of the selected Agents mode.
 Default: `24`.

 For all four limits, `0` means **unlimited**.
 The three iteration settings control internal agent reasoning/tool-call cycles, not user conversation turns; the worker limit controls how many worker agents may be created in a Chat or Orchestrator workflow.
 Raising or removing these limits can substantially increase API usage, token consumption, execution time, and the number of tool operations. **Swarm** keeps its separately declared worker count and is not constrained by the Chat/Orchestrator worker limit.

 Settings kept only for older agent implementations are separated into the **Options** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
-These options do not control the Chat with Agents tool-chain display.
+These options do not control the Agents tool-chain display.

 ### RAG, attachments and artifacts

-If a valid index is selected in the preset, Chat with Agents exposes it as a RAG query tool.
+If a valid index is selected in the preset, Agents exposes it as a RAG query tool.
 User attachments and extracted attachment context are shared with the workflow, and image attachments are also passed as native image input when the selected model supports images.
 Files, images, URLs and attachments produced by workers or provider-side tools are collected by the runtime and propagated to the main response.

 ### Memory and worker lifecycle

 The user-facing primary agent or orchestrator keeps hidden conversation memory across turns in the current conversation/preset, subject to the normal PyGPT token-window limits.
-For completed Chat with Agents turns, **Restore full workflow history on next request** determines whether later requests receive the full stored workflow or only the final response.
+For completed Agents turns, **Restore full workflow history on next request** determines whether later requests receive the full stored workflow or only the final response.
 Worker memory inside the active workflow is runtime-local and can be retained when the same worker is reused during that workflow.

 The worker-management model depends on the selected mode: